 Next, we need to decide how we will store the equipment (modems, routers, switches, servers, patch panels, UPS systems, power strips, cooling fans, etc.).

-Network cabinets and racks, are often confused with Server cabinets and racks.
-Routers, switches, patch panels, and the like, are usually much shallower than servers.
+Network cabinets and racks are often confused with Server cabinets and racks.
+Routers, switches, patch panels, and the like are usually much shallower than servers.
 As such, Network Cabinets and Racks are usually not as deep as Server Cabinets and Racks.
-Also, networking devices often produces less heat than servers.
+Also, networking devices often produce less heat than servers.
 You will find some network cabinets will have glass doors that may not leave enough ventilation for servers.

 After deciding the depth and ventilation requirements for your home lab, there are a couple of other things to consider.
 A cabinet is an enclosed space with door(s) and/or removable sides, whereas a rack is a semi or fully open (4 sides open) frame.
 To help you decide whether to use a cabinet or rack, consider the following:

 - If you are installing large, heavy servers, then the extra stability of cabinets or four-sided racks should be considered.

 - If you need frequent access to the sides or rear of equipment, then an open rack or cabinet with removable sides would work well.

 - If your equipment requires extra cooling, an enclosed cabinet will need more attention to cooling and ventilation.

 - If the room is prone to dust, the extra protection of a cabinet will go a long way in keeping it out of your equipment.